 Yoga postures are effective for improving more than just flexibility.
-In hatha yoga, asana practice was originally intended to calm the breath and improve a yogi’s ability to sit for long hours in meditation.
+In hatha yoga, asana practice was originally intended improve a yogi’s ability to sit for long hours in meditation in combinations with pranayama to calm or activate the energy, depending on what is needed for balance.
 Hello prana vayu!
 Heart-opening poses, twists, and dynamic poses that increase blood circulation and heart-rate are particularly effective in awakening the vital force of prana vayu (dynamic poses are also recommended for improving vyana vayu, but that’s another article).

 - Cat / Cow

 - Child’s Pose.
 As a variation to stretch the side body, walk the hands 45° to the right and hold, lifting the pelvic floor and sitting the hips firmly back toward the heels as you breathe deeply into the left side of the body.
 Repeat on the other side.

 - Revolved Head-to-Knee Pose